52North/geocureTutorials/README.md

 The tutorials are available on the 52°North GitHub Pages: https://52north.github.io/geocureTutorials/

+The folders _demoClient_, _demoGetFeatureInfo_ and _demoFeatureBorderColor_ contain the results from the tutorials.

 ## Acknowledgement

 The development of geocure was performed as part of the COLABIS